Multiple Record Setup Dialog

 Diameter of circles to draw

 If the multi-shot circles are being displayed, the diameter of the circles is set to the entered value in microns, unless the option described next is selected to use the illuminated area on a Thermo/FEI Titan.
 Press tab or Enter to have the image redrawn after entering a new diameter.

 Use Record illuminated area for circles in Low Dose

-This option appears on an FEI Titan and allows the multi-shot circle display to take its diameter from the illuminated area setting of the Record area when Low Dose mode is on instead of from the value entered in this dialog.
+This option appears on a Thermo/FEI Titan and allows the multi-shot circle display to take its diameter from the illuminated area setting of the Record area when Low Dose mode is on instead of from the value entered in this dialog.
 The display will be updated dynamically as this illuminated area setting is changed.
 This update works even while this dialog is option, provided that the scope is in the Record area and 'Continuous update' is check in the Low Dose Control panel before opening the dialog, and illuminated area is changed with microscope controls.

 For this option to be valuable rather than misleading, the illuminated area readout must be fairly accurate in the range of interest, which may not be the case.

 Once positions are set up in this dialog, the script command 'TestNextMultiShot 1' followed by 'MultipleRecords' can be used to test whether image positions are suitable.
 'TestNextMultiShot 2' or the Test Multishot Positions button can be used to measure the amount of beam tilt adjustment needed at various positions, either with or without an adjustment for image shift, depending on the state of the Adjust beam tilt & astig to compensate for image shift checkbox.
 The details of this operation are as follows: